 - Make sure that enough space is provided for the installation before starting. - Take care regarding sharp-edged components - Keep the installation site tidy and clean!
-Discarded components and tools may be a source of accidents. - Component parts must be installed professionally. - Secure component parts so that they cannot fall off or tumble.
+Discarded components and tools may be a source of accidents. - Component parts must be installed professionally.
+Adhere to the stated torque when tightening screws. - Secure component parts so that they cannot fall off or tumble.